Iznara/Hex-Run/README.md

 5. Scan the QR code provided in your temrinal using the Expo app on your mobile device.

-6. A hosted QR code for the app can be found at https://expo.dev/@iznara/hex-run
+6. (Optional) A hosted QR code for the app can be found at https://expo.dev/@iznara/hex-run

+7. When the app has loaded on your device you can either sign-up for a new account or log-in with the following account that has some pre-populated data.
+- Email: Rm@gmail.com
+- Password: Password